 Employment may not begin until the semester for which the graduate student is accepted into a degree-producing program.
 Recipients must enroll in at least six graduate credits and must remain in good academic standing.

 These positions are competitive and contingent on funding.
 Financial need is not a consideration in the selection process.

 Graduate Assistants are contracted, salaried employees, and are employed for up to a maximum of 20 hours per week.

 The period of employment is a 17-week semester or a 34-week academic year.
 Graduate assistantships are generally not available during the summer session.
 Common contracts are for .50 FTE (20 hours/week), .375 FTE (15 hours/week), .3375 FTE (13.5 hours/week), and .25 FTE (10 hours/week).

-A graduate assistant is an employee of the University and his/her salary is taxable.
+A graduate assistant is an employee of the University and their salary is taxable.
 For graduate assistants who work at least .3375 FTE or more for at least one semester, fringe benefits are available.

 Fringe benefits include health insurance, dental insurance and a death benefit at minimal cost to the graduate student.
 Nonresident graduate assistants qualify for nonresident* partial graduate tuition waivers if their contract is for .3375 FTE or more.